barry-waldbaum-rl/reat-vm-setup/README.md

 docker run --name bind -d -v ~/resolve/resolv.conf:/etc/resolv.conf  --net redislabs --restart=always -p 10000:10000/tcp --ip 172.18.0.20 rahimre/redislabs-training-bind
 ```

-10. Generate keys so students can SSH from VNC container to base VM and run RL nodes as if they were on machines instead of containers.
+10. Generate keys so students can 'silently' SSH from VNC container to base VM and RL nodes as if they were on their own machines.

 ```bash
 #